Patti McLeod

 Patti McLeod is a Canadian politician, who was elected to in the Yukon Legislative Assembly in the 2011 election.
-She represents the electoral district of Watson Lake as a member of the Yukon Party caucus.
+She represents the electoral district of Watson Lake-Ross River-Faro, formerly known as Watson Lake, as a member of the Yukon Party caucus.

 Political career

 33rd Legislative Assembly

 She was first elected as MLA of Watson Lake on October 11, 2011, succeeding former Yukon Premier Dennis Fentie.

 During her first term in office, she served as Deputy Speaker and Chair of Committee of the Whole, as well as the Chair of the Select Committee on Whistle-blower Protection, the Select Committee Regarding the Risks and Benefits of Hydraulic Fracturing, and the Standing Committee on Elections and Privileges.
 Additionally, she was appointed to the Standing Committee on Appointments to Major Government Boards and Committees, the Standing Committee on Rules, the Standing Committee on Public Accounts, and the Standing Committee on Statutory Instruments.

 On May 10, 2016, McLeod was elected as the 11th Speaker of the Yukon Legislative Assembly, following the resignation of incumbent Speaker David Laxton.
 Upon her election as Speaker, Ms. McLeod became Chair of the Members’ Services Board.

 She is the first female Speaker of the Yukon Legislative Assembly and served in that capacity until January 2017.